-Experimental results: Robot position query can be performed from PC terminal every 32 milliseconds via Ethernet.
+Experimental results: Robot position query can be performed from PC terminal every 32 ms via Ethernet.
 A major cycle of the robot controller has 16 milliseconds.

-However, when network delays occur, the PC would not have the possibility to slow down the robot quickly enugh.
-Therefore, a protection mechanism has been employed: if the time since last message received from the watchdog is higher than normal, the monitor speed on robot decreases gradually, even until a full stop if network delays are very high.
+When network delays occur, the PC would not have the possibility to slow down the robot quickly enugh.
+Therefore, a protection mechanism was used: if the time since last message received from the watchdog is too high, the robot monitor speed decreases gradually, even until a full stop when network delays are very high.
 However, the method is not yet reliable for high speed operations.